 One year, One country, One project … and you!

 If you’re keen to kickstart your international career, the Prince Albert Fund might be just the challenge you need.
-Essentially, it’s your chance to manage a one-year business project for a Belgian company outside Europe, giving you invaluable business and inter-cultural experience, as well as accelerating your international career as a member of a select network of the Fund’s alumni.Apply as a candidate
+Essentially, it’s your chance to manage a one-year business development project for a Belgian company outside Europe.
+It will give you invaluable business and inter-cultural experience to accelerate your international career.Be informed

 IN A NUTSHELL

 We’re not offering you a traineeship.
 We’re enabling you to develop your own fully-fledged international project.
 You don’t need a project to apply – the first thing we look at is the quality of your candidature as an individual.

 Once you’re selected as a candidate, you’ll receive a number of training and coaching sessions.
 You will be able to choose your own project and destination at this stage, either an opportunity from one of our candidate companies, or from your own contacts.

 And then you’ll be off – one year, one country, one project, and it’s up to you to make it work.
 Hand in a successful project report at the end of your mission and you have a chance to become a Prince Albert Fund Laureate, a distinction that carries real recognition in the world of international Belgian business.
 A Prince Albert Fund Grant is a once-in-a-lifetime opportunity!

 About 30 candidates are selected per year, all of them outstanding individuals.
 For the selection process, the Fund relies on the expertise of a specially chosen committee made up of experts in international business, in HR, and alumni of the Fund.

 In the first round, your application will be reviewed on paper by 4 members of the selection committee who check whether your profile, experience and aspirations are within the Fund’s scope and answer the selection criteria.
 They rank the candidates based on the criteria given below.
 Please note that no feedback is given to candidates after this first round.